 Although federal agents may be able to ask questions about smells similar to marijuana, they’re not actively looking for the substance.
 If you follow a few basic safety precautions while traveling, you’ll be able transport small amounts across states for your own personal use.

 One thing to remember is that flying with marijuana is much safer than driving with it.
 Police officers will be looking for license plates from outside the state, particularly in an area in which weed can be legally obtained.
 If you’re in the state that has a law against cannabis, cannabis is banned and is not legal, all the police officer has to do is state that you smell cannabis and then investigate your vehicle.
 If you intend to carry weed, you must take an airplane.
 If you have to drive make sure you make sure you stay clear of weed products that emit any smell.
+I highly suggest carrying a smell proof bag or even better yet, using a smell proof bag for your weed and stuffing it into a smell proof backpack with a lock on it.
 Keep your edibles at the top of your list and all of your cannabis in a secure place like the glove compartment.